patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/navigation-system/design.md

 ![Horizontal nav](img/horizontal-nav.png)

-Horizontal navigation is global navigation that displays nav items from left to right at the top of an interface.
+Horizontal navigation is global navigation that displays navigation items from left to right in the application's masthead.

 #### When to use
 * You have less than five primary navigation items
 * You have only one level of navigation and no secondary navigation items

-### Local navigation
+### Local navigation - Tabs
 ![Local navigation](img/local.png)
 While global navigation controls what users are seeing at the application-level, local navigation provides more granular navigation specific to a particular page or window in the application.
 For example, a user might use global navigation to get to a settings page, and then use local navigation to access privacy and general user settings.